Broadway Idiot: SXSW Review

 Perhaps the most eloquent statement of Armstrong’s connection to the experience is watching him step into the role of St. Jimmy during the Broadway run, which is covered in the film’s final section.
-Sharing the stage with his principal alter ego in the show (played by John Gallagher Jr. of HBO’s The Newsroom), Armstrong’s adrenaline rush seems on par with that of the wildly cheering audience.
+Sharing the stage with his principal alter ego in the show (played by John Gallagher Jr., of HBO’s The Newsroom and another SXSW premiere, Short Term 12), Armstrong’s adrenaline rush seems on par with that of the wildly cheering audience.

 Venue: South by Southwest Film Festival (24 Beats Per Second)

 Producer: Ira Pittelman

 No rating, 80 minutes.

 - MOST POPULAR